Skip to content

 Are endpoint management platforms suitable for hybrid or remote workforces?

 Yes.
-In fact, that’s where modern platforms prove their value.
-They let IT manage office-based and remote devices consistently without depending on a device being physically present on the network.
+In fact, that’s where modern platforms prove their value, because they let IT manage office-based and remote devices consistently without requiring physical proximity or regular office network access.

 Final thoughts